Narotam-Mishra/react-native-learning/ReadMe.txt

 # View component is an essential core component in react native serving as a building block for creating UIs. it acts as a container that supports layout and styling.
 View component can be nested as well.

+## Lec 9 - Text (3:33)

+# Text - It is component for displaying text.
+It supports nesting, styling and touch handling.
+Depending on the target platform, React Native will translate this component to either a UITextView (iOS), a TextView (Android), or a `p` (web).

+# In React Native all text nodes must be wrapped inside a text component.
+Directly placing text under a view is not allowed..

+# We can also next `Text` component.

+# The `Text` component is essential for displaying text in react native.
+Every text node within a view must be wrapped with the text component.